-Meanwhile, one of the start-ups in the 10 finalists selected for this year’s Nutreco Feed Tech Challenge is aimed at optimizing salmon production.
-Blue Lice’s patent-pending system is said to prevent sea lice from affecting salmon farming, saving costs and reducing the need for treatments.
-Blue Lice looks to attract, capture and contain sea lice before it is infects the fish.
+Meanwhile, one of the start-ups in the 10 finalist companies selected for this year’s Nutreco Feed Tech Challenge is looking to optimize salmon production.
+Blue Lice’s patent-pending system saves costs and reduces the need for treatments in that it can attract, capture and contain sea lice before they can infect the fish.

 The Challenge, in its second year, is designed to kick-start breakthrough innovation in animal nutrition.

 Cytophage Technologies is another finalist.
-Its non-antibiotic chicken feed additive is said to prevent and treats Campylobacter, Salmonella and E. coli bacterial infections in chickens.
+Its non-antibiotic chicken feed additive is said to prevent and treat Campylobacter, Salmonella and E. coli bacterial infections in chickens.
 The company produces a synthetic bacteriophage cocktail.

-Folium Science is also one of the front-runners for the prize.
-It has developed a biome modulator said to remove unwanted bacteria, while supporting the colonies that should be maintained, without the use of antibiotics, so reducing the risk of AMR.
+Folium Science is another front-runners for the prize.
+It has developed a biome modulator said to remove unwanted bacteria, while supporting the colonies that should be maintained, without the use of antibiotics, thus reducing the risk of AMR.
 Biome modulators can be delivered through the water or encapsulated in feed systems in the rearing house.

 The Arbiom consortium is also among the finalists.
 It is looking to develop a high-protein yeast product with proprietary bioprocessing technology that converts wood into highly fermentable hydrolysates that serve as growth medium for single cell protein (SCP) for use in feed.

-Nutreco said the 10 finalists were chosen out of a list of 52 entries on the basis that they seemed the most promising ways of addressing antimicrobial resistance, feed-to-farm efficiency and young animal nutrition.
+The 10 finalists were chosen out of a list of 52 entries on the basis that they seemed the most promising ways of addressing antimicrobial resistance, feed-to-farm efficiency and young animal nutrition, explained Nutreco.